 >> 2013-14 Jorge Lopez Named NEWA Wretler of the Year and Chris Chorzepa Named NEWA Rookie of the Year

 >> Two All-Americans each of his first three years as head coach of the Ephs

-Scott Honecker’s nine seasons at the helm of the Williams wrestling program rank as some of the most successful in the 93-year history of the sport at the college.
+Scott Honecker’s eight seasons at the helm of the Williams wrestling program rank as some of the most successful in the 94-year history of the sport at the college.
 Honecker is the leader in NCAA Qualifiers, All-Americans, and Scholar All-Americans at Williams, and now with 68 dual meet victories he sits in 2nd all time for wins at Williams.
 Coach Honecker has built a power in Williamstown, with his Ephs annually in the fight for high team and individual placements at the NCAA Regional and National Tournaments.

 Highlighting the Ephs’ 2016-2017 season was another pair of grapplers becoming All-Americans with Chris Chorzepa (184) and Brendon Seyfried (141) both reaching the medal stand.
 On the way to becoming the 5th Eph to earn All-America honors three times, Chorzepa also notched his 140th win, giving him ownership of the all-time mark for Eph grapplers.
 Seyfried capped a sophomore campaign, where he reached the national tournament for the second time with a 7th place finish in LaCrosse, Wisc.
 2017 marked the 4th time Honecker has mentored two All-Americans at the same NCAA Championships, a feat matched only one other time in Eph wrestling history.